Mr. Right Again for Her

 “I’ve been to more than enough of them.
 Thank you, but no thank you.”
 Thea returned her gaze to her computer screen.

 “Really?
 When?”
-Tess stared at her assistant, curious all over again about the past her assistant never talked about.
+Lacey stared at her assistant, curious all over again about the past Thea never talked about.

-Tess bit her lower lip and tried a different tactic.
+Lacey bit her lower lip and tried a different tactic.
 “To be honest, I’d prefer not to be reminded of my life before I met you.”
-Though her tone was teasing, she was perfectly serious, and Thea had to know it.
+Though her tone was teasing, she was perfectly serious.
+Thea had to know it.

 “You don’t have to attend the stinking rodeo.
 I still want you to come with me, though.”